Prenatal testing: Testing guidelines and qualifying risk factors for invasive testing

 The American College of Obstetricians and Gynecologists (ACOG) guidelines currently recommend that anyone who is pregnant, regardless of age, should discuss and be offered non-invasive prenatal genetic screening and diagnostic testing options.
 Non-invasive prenatal genetic screening is typically performed at the end of the 1st trimester (11–14 weeks) or during the beginning of the second trimester (15–20 weeks).
 This involves the pregnant woman receiving a blood draw with a needle and a syringe and an ultrasound of the fetus.
 Screening tests can then include serum analyte screening or cell-free fetal DNA, and nuchal translucency ultrasound [NT], respectively.
-It is important to note that screening tests are not diagnostic, and concerning screening results should be followed up with invasive diagnostic testing for a confirmed diagnosis.
+Screening tests are not diagnostic, and concerning screening results should be followed up with invasive diagnostic testing for a confirmed diagnosis.
 Invasive diagnostic prenatal genetic testing can involve chronic villus sampling (CVS) or amniocentesis.
 The ACOG recommends genetic screening before pregnancy to all pregnant women planning to have a family.
 After comprehensive counseling and discussion that acknowledges residual risks, it is important to respect the patients' right of choosing whether or not to pursue any component of genetic testing.

 The following are some reasons why a woman might consider her risk of birth defects already to be high enough to warrant skipping screening and going straight for invasive testing: